Gotten And Got – The Choice Is Not As Simple As You Think

 Anna was thrilled to learn that she’d gotten a promotion.

 There is little difference in meaning between these two sentence pairs.
-But the second options would be more common in the US.
+But the second sentences in the examples would be more common in the US.

 Where it can get a bit tricky is when referring to a process compared to a state.